khanhha1005/Vietnamese_Stock_Regime_Identification_And_Prediction/readme.md

    This notebook focuses on data acquisition and preprocessing.

    It includes steps to:
         - Download the stock market dataset from the following URL
         - Clean and prepare the data for further analysis.

-        - This might involve handling missing values, formatting timestamps, and feature engineering.
+        - This  involve handling data processing.
+        - Perform steps to create financial feature

+        -
 ## 2. Prediction Process (prediction.ipynb):
    This notebook focuses on developing a model for predicting market movements.

    It include:
         - Training and evaluating different machine learning models on the prepared data.
         - Selecting the best performing model for predicting future market movements.